neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 ### mustBeUnpauseAgent

-Reverts if the sender is not the contract or protocol admin.
+Reverts if the sender is not the unpause agent.

 ```js
 function mustBeUnpauseAgent(IStore s) public view